tugbayatilla/adventofcode23/README.md

 - Unfortunately i do not have much time to focus on the other days
 - Lots of distractions and duties, yet no problem.
 - I love you guys so much, Leni and Kathi.

+## Day 9

+### Part 1

+- I have started with small test to implement main logic.
+- The test was quite big but i wanted to see if this size is ok or not.
+- It was quite good.
+- Easy to implement and finish.
+- At the end i realised that i missed the negative numbers yet it was easy to solve.